rails/rails/guides/source/constant_autoloading_and_reloading.md

 Instead, everything is wiped.

-Kernel#autoload isn't Involved
+Module#autoload isn't Involved
 ------------------------------

-`Kernel#autoload` provides a lazy way to load constants that is fully integrated with the Ruby constant lookup algorithms, dynamic constant API, etc. It is quite transparent.
+`Module#autoload` provides a lazy way to load constants that is fully integrated with the Ruby constant lookup algorithms, dynamic constant API, etc. It is quite transparent.

 Rails internals make extensive use of it to defer as much work as possible from the boot process.
-But constant autoloading in Rails is **not** implemented with `Kernel#autoload`.
+But constant autoloading in Rails is **not** implemented with `Module#autoload`.

-One possible implementation based on `Kernel#autoload` would be to walk the application tree and issue `autoload` calls that map existing file names to their conventional contant name.
+One possible implementation based on `Module#autoload` would be to walk the application tree and issue `autoload` calls that map existing file names to their conventional contant name.

 There are a number of reasons that prevent Rails from using that implementation.

-For example, `Kernel#autoload` is only capable of loading files using `require`, so reloading would not be possible.
+For example, `Module#autoload` is only capable of loading files using `require`, so reloading would not be possible.
 Not only that, it uses an internal `require` which is not `Kernel#require`.